dotnet/docs-maui/docs/fundamentals/triggers.md

 In this example, the implicit `Style` targets `Grid` objects.
 When the `IsToggled` property of the bound object is `true`, the background color of the `Grid` is set to black.
 When the `IsToggled` property of the bound object becomes `false`, a `VisualState` change is triggered, and the background color of the `Grid` becomes white.

-In addition, every time a `VisualState` change occurs, the `IsActiveChanged` event for the `VisualState` is fired.
+In addition, every time a `VisualState` change occurs, the `IsActiveChanged` event for the `VisualState` is raised.
 Each `VisualState` registers an event handler for this event:

 ```csharp
 void OnCheckedStateIsActiveChanged(object sender, EventArgs e)